 When I first became aware of milk sharing, it was a “secretive” practice, one not discussed openly and one that many organizations (breastfeeding supportive and not) chose to distance themselves from.
 When an article appeared on TIME.com in November of 2010 about the rise of the use of social media to facilitate milk sharing, I was quick to say “What can I do to help?” because the goal seemed obvious to me: get human milk into human babies.

 What I wasn’t prepared for was the strong backlash from my own professional community saying, “But what if a baby gets sick or even dies?”
 Quite a number of IBCLCs I know were involved in milk sharing arrangements in their own breastfeeding years and some continue to be “closeted” about their own experiences.
 I attended the FDA meeting in December of that year discussing the regulations in regards to donor milk and while informal sharing wasn’t formally on the agenda, it certainly was on everyone’s lips in the room.
 There was palpable fear that one bad outcome from milk sharing would halt all the positive momentum that breastfeeding was gaining in our culture.
 One expert even spat out, “These women…these women who are doing this are going to hurt or even kill their babies.”
-I maintain that they are simply trying to feed them the food they were designed to eat.
+I maintain that they are simply trying to feed them the food they were designed to eat and if you are about food that you are eating then I recommend to check out this vacuum sealer and preserve the food you eat.

 But, what about the RISKS, with a capital R?
 Wouldn’t I be putting the health and lives of the babies I serve at risk if I offer milk sharing as an option?
 There is nothing in life that is without risk.
 Is milk sharing risk-free?
 Absolutely not.
 There are also risks to breastfeeding and formula feeding.
 Dr. Karleen Gribble and Dr. Bernice Hausman discuss these concerns in their paper Milk Sharing and Formula Feeding: Infant Feeding Risks in Comparative Perspective.
 In it, they discuss the issues of contamination of milk with pathogens, chemicals, concerns with milk collection and storage hygiene.
 The also discuss the risks to formula use that are not present when feeding human milk.
 In addition, there is a section devoted to the risk of HIV from the use of shared milk.
 I strongly advise every breastfeeding professional as well as any mother I am working with to read this paper and discuss their concerns.
 Drs.
 Gribble and Hausman conclude that “instead of proscribing peer-to-peer milk sharing, health authorities should provide parents with guidance on how to manage and minimize the risks of sharing human milk.”